DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 # React Chart - Legend and Title

 The legend and title provide additional information about a chart.

-## Legend

 The Legend feature displays series on the current chart.
 Legend contains items.
 Items contain marker and label.
 Marker display series color.
 Label text equal series name.

-## Title

 Title display helpful text.
 You must provide text to the title.

 ## Related Plugins